AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer

 \subsection{Swing-up of a linearized double pendulum}

-This is a classic control task where the goal is to swing up a simple double pendulum with two actuated joints at one end of the two links and two point masses concentrated at the other end.
-We consider the dynamics linearized around the state where the pendulum is at the top, and thus we can solve the optimal policy exactly using Linear Quadratic Regulator (LQR) \cite{underactuated} for a particular set of simulation parameters (\ie a Dirac delta distribution).
+This is a classic control task where the goal is to swing up a simple double pendulum with two actuated joints at one end of the two links.
+We consider the dynamics linearized around the state with the pendulum at the top, and thus the optimal policy can be solved exactly using Linear Quadratic Regulator (LQR) \cite{underactuated} for a particular set of simulation parameters (\ie a Dirac delta distribution).
 The task cost (reward) function is defined with the standard quadratic state error and actuation penalty.
 The trajectory observation is evenly spaced points along trajectory of the two joints.

-\textbf{Simulation setup.} The environment is parameterized with four parameters as shown in Table.~\ref{tab:pendulum-parameters}.
-The length of the two links is fixed.
+\textbf{Simulation setup.} The environment is parameterized with four parameters: $m_1$ and $m_2 \in [1,2]$, point mass of the two joints, and $b_1$ and $b_2 \in [1,2]$, damping coefficients of the two joints.
 The dynamics is simulated with numerical integration without a dedicated physics simulator.
-We consider OOD simulated settings for this task, and do not consider hardware environments.